Phone: (612) 436-9617

 Phil has earned the reputation of getting consistent positive results.
 Phil’s wins include a $30 million judgment in a patent case involving telecommunication infrastructure and an impressive $75 million result for ADC Telecommunications involving wireless OFDM technology.
 “The OFDM project was truly one of my most professionally rewarding projects,” says Phil.
 “In 2004, I was asked to assess the value of a pending application relating to a divested business unit, and monetize it.
 Even though the underlying product was a wired communication system, we concluded the communication protocol was potentially relevant to the next generation emerging wireless standards.
 At the time the project came in, I had no issued patent claims to work with, the wireless standards were still evolving, and there was no product on the market.”
 Phil developed a long term strategy to develop and market the portfolio and ultimately negotiated the sale of the portfolio for $75 million in 2011.

 Phil is consistently featured as a “Super Lawyer” and listed among the Top 100 Super Lawyers by Minnesota Super Lawyers.
 He is listed in every edition of Best Lawyers since 2001 and was named “2018 Lawyer of the Year—Litigation-Intellectual Property and 2016 Lawyer of the Year—Litigation-Patent.
 IAM Patent 1000 and Managing IP Magazine has repeatedly listed Phil among their list of IP Stars.
+Phil was also named by Minnesota Lawyer as an Attorney of the Year, 2023.

 University of Minnesota Law School